sindrijo/UnityDeeplinks/README.md

 # UnityDeeplinks
 A set of tools for Unity to allow handling deeplink activation from within Unity scripts, for Android and iOS, including iOS Universal Links.
 ### Known Issues/Limitations
+* No support for handling multiple url-schemes (yet), a large majority of apps only need to support one anyways.
 * Check out the repo's *issues* section
 ## Usage
  ```cs